 Storing Docker images of services that are built for model deployment and inference will require setup of a default Docker image registry.
-We support commonly used docker registries like Dockerhub, Github, Gitlab out of the box.
+We support commonly used docker registries like Dockerhub, ECR, AzureCR out of the box.
 We also support most docker registries that uses the standard username password flows.

 Docker Registries are used in two ways: